mkinney/discord_aibot/README.md

 <img width="300" alt="Screen Shot 2023-04-28 at 10 46 19 PM" src="https://user-images.githubusercontent.com/2219838/235289717-383ccf45-ac8b-4179-a786-cd980e33076f.png">

+Make sure you get that to work before continuing.

-If so, then kill the reply.py program.
+If successful, then kill the reply.py program. (control-c)

+Download the model:

 ```
 wget http://gpt4all.io/models/ggml-gpt4all-l13b-snoozy.bin
 ```

 Run "python example.py"

-Make sure it works.
+Make sure you get that to work before continuing.

 You'll get a sense of how long responses may take.

+If on Windows, if you did not set the environment variable, you'll have to hard code the token into the script.
+Comment out the `discord_token` line and change the `discord_token` to be the token from the above step.

 Run "python bot.py"
 Again, the output should show it logged in ok.